vtex/shoreline/packages/site/documentation/components/set.md

 ---
-path: /layouts/set/
+path: /set/
 ---

 # Set

 Our design system comes with a set of layout components to help you build common layouts inside your application. `Set` represents a set of components, that automatically space out the components.
-Check out our [Introduction](/layouts/introduction) page, to see Do's and Don'ts about Layout components.

 ## Behavior